Get all the latest data for Sardinia

 What is the average housing price in Sardinia in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like Idealista, Immobiliare.it, and Italy's official property observatory (OMI), all of which we manually verified.
+We are writing this as of 2026, using the latest available data collected from official sources, market portals and real estate surveys that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Sardinia.